Bill Hunter (actor): Career

 Hunter made his film debut as an extra in 1957 film The Shiralee.
 An introduction to Ava Gardner saw him gain a job as an extra and swimming double in the Hollywood film On the Beach, which was filming in Melbourne.
 Hunter claimed that he was inspired to take up acting after watching one of the leads (variously claimed to be either Gregory Peck or Fred Astaire) do 27 takes of a scene, and thinking he could do better.
 He took an intensive drama course in Melbourne and sailed aboard the RHMS Ellinis on New Year's Eve 1964 for England.
 There he won a two-year scholarship to the prestigious Northampton Repertory Company in England.
 In 1966, Hunter made his first television appearance, two episodes in The Ark, a serial within the third season of the BBC television drama series Doctor Who.

 Hunter returned to Australia in 1967 and began working in television drama and feature films.
-He had interviewed with Gavrik Losey in London making no great impression in that highly competitive atmosphere but Losey was able to offer Hunter his first Australian film appearance in Ned Kelly when it came into being in Australia with Losey as production supervisor.
+He had interviewed with Gavrik Losey in London, making no great impression in that highly competitive atmosphere, but Losey was able to offer Hunter his first Australian film appearance in Ned Kelly in 1970 with Losey as production supervisor.
 Hunter often played characters who were the strong, opinionated, archetypal gruff Australian whose exterior belies a softer heart and sensibilities vulnerable to pressure.

 Some of his most notable movie roles include Mad Dog Morgan (1976), Newsfront (1978), Gallipoli (1981), The Dismissal, Scales of Justice (1983), Strictly Ballroom (1992), Muriel's Wedding (1994), The Adventures of Priscilla, Queen of the Desert (1994) and Australia (2008).
 In 2007, he reprised the role of Bob in the Australian touring stage production of Priscilla.
 He also provided the voice of the dentist in Finding Nemo (2003) and the voice of Bubo in Legend of the Guardians: The Owls of Ga'Hoole (2010).
 He portrayed United Nations Secretary General Spencer Chartwell in the American science fiction series Space: Above and Beyond.
 His last film role was in The Cup (2011).

 Of acting, Hunter said, "As long as the director told me where to stand and what to say, I was happy.
 Anyone who says there's any more to it than that, is full of bullshit. ...
 It's a job.
 It is a craft, but there's no art involved.
 What you need is common sense and a reasonably rough head.
 You put on the makeup and the wardrobe, and that is half the performance.
 That upsets the purists, but never mind, they don't work as much as I do."